 “Barbara Kobylinska approaches her art with both a studied sense of design and an unapologetic trust of intuition.
 Her artistic training and experience, has afforded her a solid understanding of structural form and language of shape, mass and proportion.
 Barbara Kobylinska is adventurous and inventive.
 With humor and a sophisticated, playful intelligence, she invites us to share her delight in the unexpected.”
 Bob Donovan, curator at Century Center Artspace, Arlington, VA.

-Her large indoor/outdoor sculptures has been exhibited in many prestigious national art shows including SOFA WEST in Santa Fe, Chicago SOFA, US Botanic Garden in Washington, DC, Loveland Sculpture Show in Colorado, ArtPrize in Michigan, as well as, permanently aboard the “Oasis of the Sea” cruise ship, the Norfolk Botanical Gardens, Courthouse Galleries Portsmouth, Va. and various private collections throughout the country.
+Her large indoor/outdoor sculptures has been exhibited in many prestigious national art shows including SOFA WEST in Santa Fe, Chicago SOFA, US Botanic Garden in Washington, DC, Loveland Sculpture Show in Colorado, ArtPrize in Michigan, as well as, permanently aboard the “Oasis of the Sea” cruise ship, North Carolina and Norfolk Botanical Gardens, Courthouse Galleries Portsmouth, Va. and various private collections throughout the country.

 Barbara Kobylinska is a member of International Sculpture Center, Washington Sculptors Group, Potter’s Council and Ceramic Designers Association.